 Skip to Main Content

-COMM 2045: Public Speaking: Course Resources
+COMM 2045: Public Speaking: The Research Process

-Steps in the Research Process
+Steps in the Research Process (for Your Speeches)

-Step one: Choosing a Topic
+Step #1: Choosing a Topic

 Choosing a topic is often difficult for students.
 In cases where the parameters are well-defined or assigned by the professor, the process is easy.
 However, in cases where the student can choose anything, it can be overwhelming.
 In the COMM 2045 class, students can usually pick anything they want for the presentations they are expected to deliver.